Homemade First-Aid Kit

 If you think that this is an impossibly small first-aid kit, it’s because you don’t understand how it complements all the rest of the gear and supplies I typically carry for everyday use.
 This includes:

-- Lip balm and a small tin of Dermatone which I carry, again in my hip belt, for sun protection.
+- A small tin of Dermatone which I carry, again in my hip belt, for sun protection.
+It’s white suntan lotion with an SPF of 30.
+You can also use it to treat thigh chafing in a pinch.

-- A long handled spoon, hiking poles or an ice axe, that can be used as splints
+- A long-handled spoon, trekking poles or an ice axe, that can be used as splints.

 - and so on…

 This is a subtle, but important point.
-As an lightweight hiker, your first aid kit includes everything you carry and even the plants, trees, sticks, and branches around you.
+As a lightweight hiker, your first aid kit includes everything you carry and even the plants, trees, sticks, and branches around you.

 What do you carry in your backpacking first-aid kit?